Vlsir/Hdl21Schematics/readme.md

 ![inv](./docs/inverter_mind_blown.svg)

-This is the first, probably biggest, difference between Hdl21 schematics and any other you've encountered.
+This is the first, probably biggest, difference between Hdl21 schematics and any other you've likely encountered.
 Instead of defining a custom schematic format and needing custom software to read it, Hdl21 schematics are general-purpose images.
 Any remotely modern web browser or OS can read them.

 Embedding in SVG also allows for rich, arbitrary annotations and metadata, such as: